tapegram/blog/blog/patterns/make_a_dsl_for_usecases.md

 I personally prefer a builder syntax, though Kotlin has great support for building DSLs with lambdas.

-Lets say this is what our tests look like now
+Let's say this is what our tests look like now
 ```kotlin
 val cart = Cart(UUID.randomUUID(), items = emptyList())
 val cartRepo = InMemoryCartRepo(